 UK: Should kitchen chefs be tested for substance abuse?

+Delegates a foodservice conference in London yesterday [Monday] voted firmly in favour of regular drug tests to ensure that restaurant kitchens remain drug-free zones.
 Ninety percent of delegates said that hospitality businesses should have defined company policies on drug and alcohol abuse, reports caterer.com, with policy backed up by checks and drug tests.

 Get full access to all content, just $1 for 30 days

 A Message From The Editor